How to Manage Snowflake Object Tagging Using phData’s Tram Tool

 tags:

-Tram generates the below statements for the above example:
+The Provision Tool generates the below statements based on the above snippet.

 TAG